LearnersGuild/guide/GLOSSARY.md

 Partner is the term we use for learners who work in the Guild Core.
 A partner is an employee of the Learners Guild who has an open ended, fixed employment.
 Partners are *entrusted with upholding the Guilds guiding principles and furthering its prupose*.

 # Practitioner
 Practitioners are members who are being paid to practice their craft.
 Their primary responsibilities are to their projects and to their own continued development and refinement of their craft.
-Practitioners who have reached a defined level of skill in their craft and have proven themselves to be good guides can advance to become mentors.
+Practitioners who have reached a defined level of skill in their craft and have proven themselves to be good playbooks can advance to become mentors.

 # Private
 Private information is information which is not shared with all partners but is accessible only to a subset.
 Contrast with transparent and open.